-Conditions of general emergency include, but are not necessarily limited to, severe or unusual weather, civil disturbance, loss of utilities,
+Conditions of general emergency include, but are not necessarily limited to, severe or unusual weather, civil disturbance, loss of utilities, physical plant failures, or similar occurrences.
+Such conditions may be widespread or limited to specific work locations.

 Section B. Administrative Determination.